-- 1. All offices or other premises where the Company's business is conducted. - 2.
-All company-related activities performed at any other site away from the Company's premises including while travelling. - 3.
-Any social, business or other functions where the conduct or comments may have an adverse impact on the workplace or workplace relations.
+- a.
+All offices or other premises where the Company's business is conducted. - b.
+All company-related activities performed at any other site away from the Company's premises including while travelling.

+- c.
+Any social, business or other functions where the conduct or comments may have an adverse impact on the workplace or workplace relations. - d.
+Workplace or interactions arising from any work being carried out by or on behalf of the Company.